 Lesson To Keep In Mind

 Sitting in my tree stand one day, I witnessed a small Coues deer buck sniff around my salted area about 10 feet away from where I placed my salt.

 He then proceeded to pick up small pebbles, and by using his tongue he rolled them around in his mouth.
 It was a perfect quiet morning, and I could hear the rocks hitting his teeth like dice in a shaker.
 After about 15 seconds of doing this, he would spit out the pebble, look back down to the ground, sniff around a bit and find another small rock.

 He would then repeat the same thing over and over again for around 10 minutes.

 It was a sight to see and made me realize that just like my wife’s cooking, too much salt isn’t a good thing.
 The buck didn’t even touch the actual area I had dropped the salt.
 Instead, he searched downstream of where the salt had been spread by the rain.

 Why Salt Works?

-As humans we need to understand that salt isn’t just for flavor.
-Animals such as cattle, deer and elk, need the nutrients they get from ingesting salt.
+As humans, we need to understand that salt isn’t just for flavor.
+Animals such as cattle, deer, and elk need the nutrients they get from ingesting salt.